PostHog/posthog.com/contents/blog/a-non-coders-thoughts-on-everybody-codes-culture-part-two.md

 featuredImageType: full
 ---

 One of PostHog’s values is that everybody codes.
-That doesn’t mean everyone needs to bea developer, but we do encourage everyone to practice the basics of shipping, no matter their role.
+That doesn’t mean everyone needs to be a developer, but we do encourage everyone to practice the basics of shipping, no matter their role.
 Even site updates require GitHub and some basic knowledge of coding, for example.

 But, of course, you may know that already.
 [I wrote about it a year ago, when I joined PostHog](/blog/a-non-coders-thoughts-on-everybody-codes-culture).
 Back then, my coding knowledge was limited to just a smattering of HTML.